 Undertaking research and campaigning to improve policies and practices that affect people’s lives is one of the twin aims of Citizens Advice and has always been a high priority for our service.

-The September advice column appeared in Friday’s edition (1 September) of the Romford Recorder see the link below
+The January advice column first appeared in the Friday edition (12th January) of the Romford Recorder (see link below)